agnesoft/adb/documentation/design_specification_query.md

 # Specification: Agnesoft Database Query

 Code generated interface to the Agnesoft Database.
-It consists of the Interface Description Language (IDL) schema, its parser and language generators for supported languages.
-The IDL is first translated into Abstract Syntax Tree (AST) by the parser and the AST is then used by the language generators to generate the code in supported languages.
+It consists of the Interface Description Language (IDL) schema and ADb Query Compiler that parses the IDL and generates it as code in supported languages.

 ## Interface Description Language (IDL)